 Will Cat Fur Grow Back After Ringworm is Treated?

-Prevent your cat from licking and biting their ringworm scales to excess.
+Prevent your cat from licking and biting his ringworm scales to excess.
 This can delay the regrowth of fur.
 Your cat will need patience and understanding during this time as it’ll itch like crazy.

 Will Ringworm in Cats Go Away on its Own?